 Members of the Audit Committee have been selected to ensure they hold the relevant experience and capabilities to perform their allocated tasks effectively and responsibly.
-Furthermore, the Board of Directors approved the Committee Charter, which includes an overview of the specific tasks and responsibilities of the Committee, and as per applicable provisions of Book 15 of the CMA Executive Regulations ("Corporate Governance").
+Furthermore, the Board of Directors approved the Committee Charter, which includes an overview of the specific tasks and responsibilities of the Committee, and as per applicable provisions of Book 15 of the Executive Bylaws of the CMA Corporate Governance Regulations.